nomic-ai/pygpt4all/README.md

 ### Python bindings

-You can call the package directly from Python, if you want to create your own scripts or APIs:
+A simple `Pythonic` API is built on top of `llama.cpp` C/C++ functions.
+You can call it from Python as follows:

 ```python
 from pyllamacpp.model import Model